coasys/flux/electron/README.md

 ### Running locally

+> NB!
+Ensure you first run `yarn build` from the electron folder to ensure build is compatible with the wrapper.
+This sets the base directory to `./` so that the files can be served locally.

 ```
 yarn install
 yarn start
 ```

 ### Make/Package commands

-> NB!
-Ensure you run `yarn build` from the electron folder to ensure build is compatible with the wrapper.
-This sets the base directory to `./` so that the files can be served locally.

 - `yarn make` Make app for current platform
 - `yarn make-linux` Make app for linux